tehoatse/atMan/README.md

 Tinkering with things.

 At the moment, at man ats.
+You can move it around with arrow keys, q quits.